Margaret Cavendish, Duchess of Newcastle-upon-Tyne: Poems: excuses and instructions

 Cavendish followed some epistles with poems on how they came to be published and how they should be received.
-The proximity of the poems to the epistles and their similarity in subject and tone, suggests that they may be interpreted as Cavendish's own point of view.
+The proximity of the poems to the epistles and their similarity in subject and tone suggests that they may be interpreted as Cavendish's own point of view.

-The poem The Poetresses sic hasty Resolution, like many of Cavendish's epistles, contains excuses for errors that may be found in the poet's work and begs for praise.
-The poet states that self-love influences her judgement of her own poetry, which she finds she likes so much that she is moved to continue writing in hope of fame.
+The poem The Poetresses (sic) hasty Resolution, like many of Cavendish's epistles, contains excuses for errors that may be found in the poet's work and begs for praise.
+The poet states that self-love influences her judgment of her own poetry, which she finds she likes so much that she is moved to continue writing in the hope of fame.
 She claims to write without thought of how her work would be received by critics.
 She then recalls how she was visited by Reason, who advised her to stop writing.
-Reason said her writing was a waste of time, that her work would not be well received and she should not have her work printed, so that the printer would not lose money.
-Reason also stated that there were already too many books and she should burn what she had written to spare the world from more.
-The poet noted her own angry response: she sent her book to press before she could be persuaded otherwise.
-In hindsight, however, she regretted doing so: she felt ashamed by her writing and told the reader to pity her and wipe away her tears with praise.
+Reason said her writing was a waste of time, that her work would not be well received, and she should not have her work printed so that the printer would not lose money.
+Reason also stated that there were already too many books and that she should burn what she had written to spare the world from more.
+The poet noted her own angry response: she sent her book to the press before she could be persuaded otherwise.
+In hindsight, however, she regretted doing so: she felt ashamed of her writing and told the reader to pity her and wipe away her tears with praise.

 In The Poetresses Petition, she compares a negative reception to her books with their death.
-If the books suffer such a death (i. e. criticism), she requests silence and that they be forgotten, without alteration or inscriptions, and left undisturbed unless new merit is found.
-Again Cavendish sought to censor criticism and promote fame by instructing that only positive criticism should be voiced.
+If the books suffer such a death (i.e., criticism), she requests silence and that they be forgotten, without alteration or inscriptions, and left undisturbed unless new merit is found.
+Again, Cavendish sought to censor criticism and promote fame by instructing that only positive criticism should be voiced.

 In An Apology for Writing So Much upon This Book, she compares it to a child and the book/child and author/parent to birds.
 The book is like a baby bird just going out on its own.
-The author, like a parent bird, is unsure whether the book/baby bird will be safe and chirrups an attempt to protect it.
+The author, like a parent bird, is unsure whether the book/baby bird will be safe and chirrups in an attempt to protect it.